PierreCaruyer/tonnetzplayer/README.md

 </table>

-<h5>NB : Here the master branch is only a merge from the server branch</h5>
+<h5>NB : Here the master branch is just a merge from the server branch</h5>

 <h2>Starting the server</h2>

-* Two options exist to start the server fom command line :
-	* nodejs server/server.js
+* One last command and you're good to go
-	* ./server.sh
+	* npm start

 <h2>Connecting to the server</h2>